6th October, 2012

-£120,000: enough to feed 625 families in Africa for a whole year; yet this is the excessive amount of money that a premiership footballer can earn in one week.
-And, if just 1% of every Premiership footballer’s wage was donated to helping people with real problems, you could feed around 20,000 African families for a whole year.
+And, if just 1% of every Premiership footballer’s wage was donated to helping people with real problems, you could feed around 20,000 families living in poverty for a whole year.
 These figures are astounding and serve to really put things into perspective – the rich get richer while the poor get poorer.